Siyaaan/TheVaultOfCuriosity/Understanding is a process, not an outcome.md

 this is related to neuroplacticity and might even be it

-always be in movement in your knowledge,
+always be in movement in your knowledge, don't stop. this is related to keep improving even if it is 1%.